Daily Quizzes

 Where:

-At higher altitudes, such as in space or on mountaintops, the value of g decreases because the distance between the object and the center of Earth increases.
+At higher altitudes, such as in space or on mountaintops, the value of g decreases because the distance between the object and the centre of Earth increases.

 1. Above the Earth’s Surface (Height):